ENSET-AI/Q-Learning/README.md

 Goal state found at 127 iteration
 ```

+---

 ## Introduction epsilon, Hasard factor

-The introduction of a luck/hasard factor epsilon, made the learning much performant by randomly choosing a state to discover instead of the usual deterministic way.
+The introduction of a luck/hasard factor epsilon made the learning much more efficient by randomly choosing a state to explore instead of following a deterministic approach.

 ### Execution Output